myTerminal/twiner/README.md

 Configuring and maintaining *YOUR* Linux made easy

-> Note: I'm not a Bash expert (at least yet) so please forgive me for scripts that appear verbose or could've been written in a better way.
+> Note: I'm not a Bash expert (at least yet) so please forgive me for scripts that appear verbose or inefficient.

 ## What is it?